-We were also able to show that both sELISA are easy to perform and have a significant time advantage over NT: GenScript took the least time from start to finish (1.5 hours), followed by AdipoGen (2.5 hours), while the micro-NT took 72 hours (plus the time for cell culture preparation).
+We were also able to show that both sELISA are easy to perform and have a significant time advantage over NT: GenScript took the least time from start to finish (1.5 h), followed by AdipoGen (2.5 h), while the micro-NT took 72 h (plus the time for cell culture preparation).
 Furthermore, no BSL3 laboratory is required for both sELISA.
-In terms of assay performance (i.e. sensitivity and specificity) we found that the GenScript sELISA has a sensitivity of 98.7%.
-This was higher than the sensitivity determined for the AdipoGen sELISA (82.9%), which gave a higher number of false negative results (27/158).
-However, the high sensitivity of the GenScript sELISA correlated with a lower specificity of only 69.5%, which resulted in a large number of false positive results (36/118).
-In comparison, the AdipoGen sELISA had a much higher specificity of 98.3% with only two false positive results.
-Interestingly, both were just above the cut-off (23% and 28% respectively).
+In terms of assay performance (i.e. sensitivity and specificity), we found that the GenScript sELISA has a sensitivity of 98.7 %.
+This was higher than the sensitivity determined for the AdipoGen sELISA (82.9 %), which gave a higher number of false negative results (27/158).
+However, the high sensitivity of the GenScript sELISA correlated with a lower specificity of only 69.5 %, which resulted in a large number of false positive results (36/118).
+These results are in contrast to a recent study by Meyer et al., which reports a specificity of 99.2 % for GenScript sELISA (Meyer et al., 2020).
+This discrepancy might be explained by the differences in samples: In our study, we tested all plasma samples in both sELISA, including all samples, which, based on the micro-NT results, showed a false positive result in the IgG screening ELISA.
+This false IgG positivity might have contributed to the high number of false positive results of the GenScript ELISA.
+However, since the use of pre-screening assays is a common practice in laboratories to reduce sample load, the evaluation of such critical samples is important.
+Compared to the GenScript sELISA, the AdipoGen sELISA had a much higher specificity of 98.3 % with only two false positive results.
+Interestingly, both were just above the cut-off (23 % and 28 % respectively).

-In general, false negative sELISA results might be attributed to the fact that the micro-NT is able to detect neutralization irrespective of specific epitopes while both sELISA are only able to detect NAbs specific for RBD.
-Thus, the differences in specificity and even more in sensitivity were somewhat surprising as both tests use the same principle to detect NAbs (i.e. the inhibition of RBD-hACE2 interaction by NAbs).
+The differences in specificity and even more in sensitivity were somewhat surprising as both tests use the same principle to detect NAbs (i.e. the inhibition of RBD-hACE2 interaction by NAbs).
 Nevertheless, the different orientation of the proteins during coating and detection might contribute to the differences in the results.
 The preincubation of plasma with soluble RBD (GenScript) instead of immobilized RBD (AdipoGen) seems to be more sensitive.
-At the same time, this interaction of soluble RBD and ACE-2 directly in plasma might be more prone to deliver false results due to different factors and components present in plasma possibly causing steric hindrance.
-In contrast, the AdipoGen sELISA performs a washing step eliminating these factors which might contribute to its higher specificity.
+At the same time, this interaction of soluble RBD and ACE-2 directly in plasma might be more prone to deliver false positive results due to different factors and components present in plasma possibly causing steric hindrance.
+In contrast, the AdipoGen sELISA performs a washing step between plasma-RBD interaction and RBD-hACE2 interaction eliminating these factors, which might contribute to its higher specificity.